-Siemens controls the registration and commercialization of the point-of-care coagulation tests we have been developing with them.
+Siemens controls the development and commercialization of the point-of-care coagulation tests we have been developing with them.

-Subject to the terms of the Collaboration Agreement, Siemens controls the registration and commercialization of the point-of-care coagulation tests we have been developing with them.
-Decisions made by Siemens with respect to registration and commercialization affect the extent and timing of revenues to us under the Collaboration Agreement and Supply Agreement.
-Siemens may determine not to continue with the commercialization of the product which may have a material adverse effect on our business and financial position.
+Siemens controls the development and commercialization of the point-of-care coagulation tests we have been developing with them.
+Decisions made by Siemens with respect to development and commercialization affect the extent and timing of revenues to us under the Collaboration Agreement and Supply Agreement.
+Siemens may determine not to continue with the commercialization of the product which would have a material adverse effect on our business and financial position.
 Similarly, Siemens controls the decision whether or not to continue the development of the remaining tests in development and, if development is successful, the decision to launch those tests and, if launched, the timing of such launch, the jurisdictions in which the product will be launched and the nature of any such launch.
 As a result of factors related to the product (such as technical and development hurdles, delays and performance), Siemens may choose not to continue the development of one or more of the remaining tests in development.
-Even if development is successful, it may choose not to launch one or more of such products, it may choose to launch in a limited number of jurisdictions, may delay the launch, or its sales and marketing efforts to commercialize may not be successful, all of which may render prior development efforts unproductive and worthless and would reduce or eliminate our revenues from product sales and/or manufacturing which may have a material adverse effect on our business and financial position.
+Even if development is successful, it may choose not to launch one or more of such products, it may choose to launch in a limited number of jurisdictions, may delay the launch, or its sales and marketing efforts to commercialize may not be successful, all of which would have a material adverse effect on our business and financial position.